mx-kimber/CodeChops_app/README.md

 * User can rate their difficulty level
 * User can store problems with their difficulty level

-* User can create, show, and update a new category (only admin can delete)

-* User can create, show, and edit a new skill(chop) (only admin can delete)
+* User can create a new skill(chop) to contribute - only admin can edit/delete
-* User can assign a chop to a category when creating a new one
+* Curent user can CRUD their own skills saved.

 ``` diff
 + Future features: